MicrosoftDocs/Virtualization-Documentation/tlfs.md

     especially true when the interface in question operates on memory with page-level granularity.

--   The verb “Set” should be used only for calls that set a specific value.
-Generally, such calls should have an accompanying “Get” call.
+-   The verb “Set" should be used only for calls that set a specific value.
+Generally, such calls should have an accompanying “Get" call.

 -   The name of rep hypercalls should indicate that they operate on multiple parameters (for example, HvSetVpRegisters instead